Ensupang/Traffic-lights-management-system/a1/README.md

 • c is used to change the specification of a street.
 Its format is the same as for a.
 It is a new specification for a street you’ve specified before.

 • r is used to remove a street.
-It is specified as \r "Street Name"".
+It is specified as "r "Street Name"".

 • g causes the program to output the corresponding graph.